-The proposal should describe the academic and non-academic goals it will use to measure its successful implementation of expansion, as well as the methods it will use to assess progress toward these goals throughout the school year.
+The proposal should describe the academic and non-academic goals it will use to measure its success, as well as the methods it will use to assess progress toward these goals throughout the school year.
 The plans should call for data to be tracked for individual students, groups of students and for the school as a whole.
 The school also plans for how it will communicate its goals and students' progress toward its goals to parents and the public.

-- The school presents key academic and non-academic goals to which it will hold itself accountable. - Goals are specific, measurable, attainable, relevant and time-bound. - Goals align to the school's mission and proposed educational model. - At least two academic goals are aligned with Ohio's achievement reporting standards. - Suggested goal: one for overall academic performance for all students; - Suggested goal: one for performance of educationally disadvantaged students. - ${\odot}$ $\,$ At least one goal includes the expected growth related to expansion. - The school has a clear approach for assessing its progress toward its goals. - The school has a comprehensive plan for using classroom and formative and summative assessments to determine the ongoing needs and progress of students. - The school explains how it evaluates the progress of individual students, cohorts over time and the school as a whole. - The school clearly indicates how it measures non-academic goals. - The school provides a thorough plan for monitoring and reporting progress toward performance goals to the governing board and the sponsor. - The school provides examples of past performance goals and the steps taken to reach the performance target as a way to inform the plan for incorporating expansion activities. - The plan identifies what data or information each group will receive. - The plan describes how each group will use the data and information they receive to monitor school performance. - The plan complements the performance management plan (included as Appendix 9 of the application). - The school has a plan for reporting performance goals and outcomes to parents and to the public. - The plan includes dates for reporting, methods of communication and person(s) responsible. - The school can include past experience in the development of this plan.
+- The school presents key academic and non-academic goals to which it will hold itself accountable. - Goals are specific, measurable, attainable, relevant and time-bound. - o Goals align to the school's mission and proposed Educational Model. - At least two academic goals are aligned with Ohio's achievement reporting standards. - Suggested goal: one for overall academic performance for all students - Suggested goal: one for performance of educationally disadvantaged students - The school has a clear approach for assessing its progress toward its goals. - The school has a comprehensive plan for using classroom and formative assessments to determine the ongoing needs and progress of students. - The school offers a plan to evaluate the progress of individual students, cohorts over time and the school as a whole. - The school clearly indicates how it will measure non-academic goals. - The school provides a thorough plan for monitoring and reporting progress toward performance goals to the governing board and the sponsor. - The plan identifies what data or information each group will receive. - The plan describes how each group will use the data and information they receive to monitor school performance. - The plan complements the Performance Management Plan (included as Appendix 9 of the application). - The school has a plan for reporting performance goals and outcomes to parents and to the public. - The plan includes dates for reporting, methods of communication and person(s) responsible.